Orang-utans: The people of the Jungle

 “Beauty and the Beast” in Dayak folktale

 Orang-utans occasionally appear in local mythology.
-In a Dayak version of “Beauty and the Beast” folktale, a male orang-utan abducts a comely woman, carrying her up to his leafy next high in the forest canopy.
+In a Dayak version of “Beauty and the Beast” folktale, a male orang-utan abducts a comely woman.
+He carried her up to his leafy next high in the forest canopy.
 Although terrified at first, she finds her captor kind and gentle.

-After the woman has an infant, however, a child half orang-utan, half human, she longs to see her parents and family.
+After the woman has an infant, she longs to see her parents and family.
+The child, however, is half orang-utan and half human.
 So she fashions a rope out of vines and orang-utan hair she has collected from the nest, and, in the manner of Rapunzel, she flees.
 The orang-utan pursues her.

 During the chase, the woman drops her infant.
 In his rage, the father tears the baby in half, keeping the surviving orang-utan for himself.
 The woman retrieves the human half and leaves the forest, returning to her village.

-Thus, the Dayaks believe that orang-utans and humans are so closely related that they can be sexually attracted to one another, and even procreate.
+Thus, the Dayaks believe that orang-utans and humans are so closely related.
+They can be sexually attracted to one another, and even procreate.